Skip to main content

 How Much Money Do You Need To Retire?

-One of the first steps in planning for your future is understanding how much money you'll need for retirement.
-No magic number or formula guarantees you'll have what you need.
-But, with some planning, you can take steps toward setting up a comfortable retirement.
+One of the first steps in planning for your future is understanding how much money you’ll need for retirement.
+No magic number or formula guarantees you’ll have what you need.
+But with some planning, you can take steps toward setting up a comfortable retirement.

 Consider Your Costs in Retirement

 • Longevity and health: You can estimate your lifespan based on your birth year.
-But it's also helpful to consider family medical history, medical issues, and general health factors.
-If you have a severe medical condition like heart disease, consider including long-term treatment or long-term care costs in your calculations.
+But it’s also helpful to consider family medical history, medical issues, and general health factors.
+If you have a severe medical condition like heart disease, consider including treatment or long-term care costs in your calculations.

 • Increased costs over time: Rising health care costs and inflation mean that money saved today will have less spending power tomorrow.
 You will want to keep much of your retirement savings in accounts that offer a return on investment at or exceeding inflation rates.

-If you wait until the full retirement age of 67 to collect, you will receive 100% of your benefits.
-If you retire early, you will receive a lowered monthly benefit.
-Social Security benefits include an annual cost-of-living increase designed to combat inflation.
 But remember that, depending on when you retire, the SSA may be unable to pay you full benefits.
 This is because the Social Security trust funds are scheduled to deplete in 2033.
-The SSA will pay only 77% of scheduled benefits at that time.
+Without any government updates, the SSA will pay only 77% of scheduled benefits at that time.

 Selecting the Best Retirement Plan for You